 Code No. 5.3.1, 5.3.2 und 5.3.3: The Supervisory Board has neither an audit committee as recommended in Code No. 5.3.2 nor a nomination committee as recommended in Code No. 5.3.3.
 The Supervisory Board does not believe it is either advisable or necessary to set up the above committees for a company the size of Schweizer Electronic AG with only six members sitting on the Supervisory Board.
 The tasks designated for the audit committee and nomination committee as well as the other tasks of the Supervisory Board can easily be dealt with in plenary sessions, provided they are not delegated to the existing personnel and finance committee.
 The personnel and finance committee is the only committee of the Supervisory Board.
-Given the size of the company and the size of the Supervisory Board of Schweizer Electronic AG, the Supervisory

-Board believes it is neither advisable nor necessary to set up additional committees.
+Given the size of the company and the size of the Supervisory Board of Schweizer Electronic AG, the Supervisory Board believes it is neither advisable nor necessary to set up additional committees.
 With the composition of the personnel and finance committee, the Supervisory Board has adequately satisfied the recommendation in Code No. 5.3.1, clause 1 (formation of professionally qualified committees depending on the specific nature of the enterprise and the number of its members).
-However, as an extreme precautionary measure, it is clear that no claim to comply with the Code recommendation is made
+However, as an extreme precautionary measure, it is clear that no claim to comply with the Code recommendation is made.

-Code No. 5.4.1: Code No. 5.4.1 (2), clause 1, alt.
-1 and clause 2 recommend that, when stating the specific objectives to be achieved when constituting the board, the Supervisory Board should consider, inter alia, an age limit for members of the Supervisory Board and a control limit for the duration of a term of office on the Supervisory Board.
+Code No. 5.4.1: In Section 5.4.1, para.
+2, sentence 1, alt.
+1 and sentence 2, it is recommended that, when stating the specific objectives to be achieved when constituting the board, the Supervisory Board should consider, inter alia, an appropriate age limit for members of the Supervisory Board and an appropriate control limit for the duration of a term of office on the Supervisory Board.
 The company has not complied with and does not comply with these recommendations.
 The Supervisory Board does not consider it advisable to make a standard specification of an age limit for members of the Supervisory Board.
 Competence, technical expertise and experience are far more relevant criteria, which should be evaluated regardless of age.
 The Supervisory Board therefore did not define such an age limit when it stated the specific objectives to be achieved when constituting the board.
 Neither does the Supervisory Board consider the stipulation of a control limit for the duration of a term of office on the Supervisory Board to be constructive.
 The Supervisory Board members who would be affected by such a limit are precisely those who have in-depth knowledge of the company and many years of experience, from which the company profits.
 The decision as to whether a person's term of office should be extended therefore must always be taken on the merits of the individual case.

-Code No. 5.4.1 (6 to 8) recommends that when proposing candidates to the annual general meeting the Supervisory Board should disclose the personal and professional relationships of each candidate to the company, the bodies of the company and to any shareholder holding a material interest in the company.
+In Section 5.4.1, paras.
+6 to 8, it is recommended that when proposing candidates to the annual general meeting the Supervisory Board should disclose each candidate's personal and professional relationships with the company, with executive bodies of the company and with a shareholder holding a material interest in the company.
 The company has not complied with and does not comply with this recommendation, because the Supervisory Board believes the requirements of the Code on the duty to report are not clearly defined or delineated.
 In this context, such notification is not considered advisable.